Paul R. Howe

-Paul Randal Howe (born 1959) is an American former Delta Force soldier.
+Paul Randal Howe (born 1959) is an American former Delta Force operator.
 He participated in the special operations rescue at the Battle of Mogadishu (1993) which led to the book Black Hawk Down: A Story of Modern War and the Black Hawk Down film.
 He is a firearms instructor and counterterrorism expert who trains people in high-risk operations.
 His company is called CSAT-Combat Shooting and Tactics.
 He is the author of three books about leadership.